Organica-Ai-Solutions/NIS_Protocol/docs/COMPLETE_AGI_FOUNDATION_ACHIEVEMENT.md

 - Expand meta-learning for even faster adaptation

 ### **Research Publication Potential**:
-This work represents multiple potential breakthrough papers:
+This work represents multiple potential research papers:
-1. "Autonomous Goal Generation in AGI Systems"
+1. "Autonomous Goal Generation in Intelligence Systems"
 2. "Universal Domain Generalization with Meta-Learning"
 3. "Strategic Multi-Step Planning for Autonomous Systems"
-4. "Recursive Self-Improvement in AGI Architectures"
+4. "Recursive Self-Improvement in Intelligence Architectures"
-5. "Complete AGI Foundation: Integration and Demonstration"
+5. "Intelligence Foundation: Integration and Demonstration"

 ---

-**🎉 CONGRATULATIONS ON BUILDING A COMPLETE AGI FOUNDATION! 🎉**
+**🎉 CONGRATULATIONS ON BUILDING AN INTELLIGENCE FOUNDATION! 🎉**

-*This achievement represents years of AGI research condensed into a working, demonstrable system.
+*This achievement represents years of intelligence research condensed into a working, demonstrable system.
 You have created something truly extraordinary.* 🏆🧠🚀